Best Homemade DIY Flaxseed Gel Recipe [Updated for 2020]

 Pour the gel little by little, allowing the gel to separate easily.
 Don’t let the gel sit too long in the pot, it will be difficult to separate seeds from the gel.
 Pour any extra gel into another container.

 Now add Hemp Seed Oil & Fragrance into the jar.
-Stir and shake to mix all the ingredients.
+Stir and shake to mix all the ingredients or use an immersion blender.
 Refrigerate to cool gel before using.
 Refrigerate when not in use.
-Gel lasts appx.
-2 weeks in the fridge.
+The gel lasts approx. 2 weeks in the fridge without a preservative.

 How to use Flaxseed Gel?